The Florida-Georgia rivalry is, in a phrase, unlike any other in college football.

 (Fun fact: when I initially wrote this article back in the spring of 2016, I set it to publish at 2:33am for no reason other than I can say that I published a historical Florida-Georgia rivalry piece at twenty-seven minutes to three.)

 Also in this chapter was 2016, a game that held no significance other than that Jim McElwain coached himself to a two touchdown win over Kirby Smart- a statistic that looks absolutely hysterical.
 Then there was 2017, a game that held no significance other than that the Bulldogs’ 42-7 rout was the final nail in McElwain’s coffin.
 And then there was 2018, a game that Florida started off on the wrong foot, somehow came back and took the lead in, and then wilted down the stretch in, which all added up to a 36-17 Georgia win.

 That brings us to here and now.

 Winning three in a row from 2014-16 gave Gator fans some hope that maybe Florida was going to snap the rotating ~20 year spells each team had on each other.
-Then came last year, which gave Bulldog fans some hope that they could be a force not just in the SEC but on a national scale for years to come.
+Then came the last two years, which gave Bulldog fans some hope that they could be a force not just in the SEC but on a national scale for years to come.
 Georgia has quite a bit of work to do if they’re going to make the two decade period that began in 2011 resemble the dominance that both teams have historically enjoyed during their “turn”.
 But Florida might have found its own program savior in Dan Mullen.

 But enough stats, facts, history, and logic.
 Let’s just sit back, grab a drink and enjoy.